Minister appeals for support to stem illegal activities

 Source: GNA

-He said such activities were destroying forests in the Region and gave the assurance that his administration was determined to stop them, hence the need for traditional authorities to support him, as custodians of the land.
+He said such activities were destroying forests in the region and gave assurance that his administration was determined to stop them, hence the need for traditional authorities to support him, as custodians of the land.

-Mr Jibril made the appeal when he paid courtesy calls on the Paramount Chiefs of Wasipe and Busunu Traditional Areas in the North Gonja and West Gonja Assemblies to officially introduce himself to them as the new Regional Minister.
+Mr Jibril made the appeal when he called on the Paramount Chiefs of Wasipe and Busunu Traditional Areas in the North Gonja and West Gonja Assemblies to officially introduce himself to them as the new Regional Minister.

 Both chiefs gave their assurance and readiness to support the Minister to achieve his vision for the region.